Community & Opportunity

 More than 50 years ago, Providence College initiated a challenging curriculum for exceptionally capable students under the direction of Dr. Paul van K. Thomson.
 Since then, more than 1,000 talented undergraduates and dedicated faculty have exemplified PC’s academic excellence as part of the Liberal Arts Honors Program (LAHP).

 Through the decades, the alumni community has become an active and important part of the Honors legacy at PC.

-The program and its leaders have their own aspirations, and over the past year have proposed three new and ambitious initiatives:
+The Liberal Arts Honors Program and its leaders have recently proposed three new and ambitious initiatives:

-- a mentoring program to enable students to work with Honors alumni in short-term internships
+A mentoring program to enable students to work with Honors alumni in short-term internships

-- an academic conference, with invited distinguished scholars, to be held every third year on a theme relevant to the Development of Western Civilization courses
+An academic conference, with invited distinguished scholars, to be held every third year on a theme relevant to the Development of Western Civilization courses

-A detailed strategic plan outlines these goals and the steps necessary to achieve them.
-The cost for achieving these goals is modest – estimated at $40,000 per year.
-Support will be derived from the “Thomson Fund,” generously supported for many years by program alumni, but the fund will need additional contributions to support these new initiatives.
+A detailed strategic plan outlines the steps necessary to achieve these initiatives.
+The cost for achieving these goals is modest--estimated at $40,000 per year.
+Support will be derived from The Thomson Fund, generously supported for many years by program alumni, but the fund will need additional contributions to support these new initiatives.

-The College and the Honors Program have also created a new “Annual Fund,” in which donations can be used immediately to support co-curricular events for Honors students.
+Providence College and the Honors Program have also created a new Annual Fund, in which donations can be used immediately to support co-curricular events for Honors students.